haskellfoundation/tech-proposals/proposals/002-text-utf-default.md

 from the very beginning to learn which ones are 2-byte long and which are 4-byte long.

 But once we abandon requirement of constant indexing, even better option arises.
-Let's encode first 128 characters as 1 byte, some others as 2 bytes, and the rest as 4 bytes.
+Let's encode first 128 characters as 1 byte, some others as 2 bytes, and the rest as 3 or 4 bytes.
 This is UTF-8.
 The killer feature of this encoding is that it's fully backwards compatible with ASCII.
 This meant that all existing ASCII documents were automatically valid UTF-8 documents as well, and that 50-years-old executables could often parse UTF-8 data without